KEVIN MARDESICH

 COMMUNICATIONS

-Kevin offers full-service communication skills.
-His writing, story, and marketing projects help Oscar, Emmy, and other industry leaders tell their stories.
-Kevin's credits include: 1) PR campaigns for National Geographic; 2) developing scripts for Oliver Stone; 3) Troika ad agency projects for ESPN and Apple; 4) documentary-shorts for USAID and UCLAx; and 5) writing/producing MTV's Emmy-winning interactive films, Take A Stand Against Violence -- which earned White House praise.
-Kevin also lectures at Stanford, Fordham, UCLAx Film, and USC's #1-ranked PR program.
+Kevin offers full-service communications.
+He specializes in writing, content, and marketing.
+He helps Oscar, Emmy, and other industry leaders tell their stories.
+His credits include: 1) executing PR for National Geographic, 2) developing scripts for Oliver Stone, 3) Troika's ad campaigns for ESPN and Apple.com, 4) producing 40+ documentary-shorts for nonprofits, and 5) writing/producing MTV's Emmy-winning interactive films Take A Stand Against Violence.
+The latter earned White House praise.
+Kevin also teaches these writing, story, and marketing skills at Stanford, USC, UCLAx, etc.

 Interviewing Stars